tangix/ci4-zen-zone/routing-filters/README.md

 ### Handling PUT requests

 Requests for updating records are a bit more complex and involves making sure that the record in the back-end hasn't been modified by another user.
 Ext JS handles this by adding an internal ``item_version`` field to all models.
-This version field is updated locally in the front-end when an edit is made and the saved to the backend.
+This version field is updated locally in the front-end when an edit is made and then saved to the backend.

 The ``$id`` of the resource to act on is passed to the method by means of the ``(:segment)`` field from the defined route.